 For You are my rock and my fortress;

 For Your name’s sake You will lead me and guide me.

 Masada!
 Just hearing the word brings to mind the sounds of battle, the courage of a few, the passion of a nation, and the reminder that no place on earth is ultimately secure apart from the hand of God in our lives.

-Question: What strongholds do you see people placing their confidence in today—other than the Lord?
-You can leave a comment by clicking here.
+Tell me what you think: What strongholds do you see people placing their confidence in today—other than the Lord?
+To leave a comment, just click here.